User Guide

 The Excise Tax Rules tab is the core of StickTax.
 This is where you tell StickTax how each state taxes cigars.

-All 50 states plus DC are pre-populated when you install.
+All 50 states plus DC are pre-populated when you install with 2025 wholesale-basis defaults, all inactive.
 Each row has the following fields:

 Click Save on each row after making changes.
 The button turns amber when you have unsaved changes and shows a green checkmark when saved.